 A program in Eugene, Oregon, where social workers and medics, instead of police officers, respond to certain calls, saves the city $8.5 million a year in policing costs.
 With police officers spending 21% of their time on people with mental health issues, employing more mental health professionals to work alongside police officers makes sense.

-To learn more, check out the infographic below, created by Regis College’s Master of Social Work program.
+To learn more, check out the infographic below, created by Regis College’s online Masters of Social Work program.

 Add This Infographic to Your Site